 Each oblique twist is unique and will keep any workout routine interesting.

-You can easily and effective do the standing oblique Twist with Plate, Barbell, Machine, and Cable.
+You can easily and effectively do the standing oblique Twist with a Plate, Barbell, Machine, and Cable.

 1. Standing Plate Twists

-Standing Plate Twist (aka Torso Rotation) is best used for warming up the oblique abdominal muscles and the mobilization of the torso.
+Standing Plate Twist (aka Torso Rotation) is best used to warm up the oblique abdominal muscles and mobilize the torso.

 It’s important to know that this exercise won’t make your waist smaller, as this is a pretty popular myth.
 When you become lean, however, the exercise can help to make that area look a bit more toned.